redux-utilities/flux-standard-action/README.md

 An example of using a `status` other than `success` or `error` is if the action will be transformed before being sent to the consumer, at which point `status` can be updated.

-### `body`
+### `payload`

-The optional `body` property can be any type of value.
+The optional `payload` property can be any type of value.
 It represents the payload of the action.
-Any information about the action that is not the `type` or `status` should be part of the `body` field.
+Any information about the action that is not the `type` or `status` should be part of the `payload` field.

-By convention, if the `status` is `error`, the `body` SHOULD be an error object.
+By convention, if the `status` is `error`, the `payload` SHOULD be an error object.
 This is akin to rejecting a promise with an error object.

 ## Utility functions